Learning to Defer in Congested Systems: The AI-Human Interplay: OLBACID with Type Aggregation and Contextual Learning

 \end{lemma}

 \begin{proof}[Proof sketch] The proof contains three steps.
-The first step is to connect the error of a post in our setting to a fixed-delay setting by the first-come-first-serve (FCFS) property of our scheduling algorithm (Lemma~\ref{lem:connect-fix-delay}).
-In particular, consider the sequence of admitted group-$g$ posts.
-For a post $j$ on this sequence, the set of posts before $j$ whose feedback is still not available can include at most the $Q_{\max}$ posts right before $j$ on the sequence (where $Q_{\max}$ is controlled by our admission rule).
-Therefore, the error of group-$g$ posts accumulates as in a setting with a fixed delay $Q_{\max}$.
+The first step is to connect the error of a job in our setting to a fixed-delay setting by the first-come-first-serve (FCFS) property of our scheduling algorithm (Lemma~\ref{lem:connect-fix-delay}).
+In particular, consider the sequence of admitted group-$g$ jobs.
+For a job $j$ on this sequence, the set of jobs before $j$ whose feedback is still not available can include at most the $Q_{\max}$ jobs right before $j$ on the sequence (where $Q_{\max}$ is controlled by our admission rule).
+Therefore, the error of group-$g$ jobs accumulates as in a setting with a fixed delay $Q_{\max}$.

-Based on this result, the second step (Lemma~\ref{lem:error-total}) bounds $\expect{\sum_{t=1}^T \sum_k \|\bphi_k\|_{\bar{\bV}_{t-1}^{-1}}A_k(t)}$, which is the estimation error for posts admitted \emph{by the optimistic admission rule}.
+Based on this result, the second step (Lemma~\ref{lem:error-total}) bounds $\expect{\sum_{t=1}^T \sum_k \|\bphi_k\|_{\bar{\bV}_{t-1}^{-1}}A_k(t)}$, which is the estimation error for admitted jobs.
 Enabled by the connection to the fixed-delay setting, we bound the estimation error for each group separately by Lemma~\ref{lem:bound-delayed-error} and aggregate them to get the total error, i.e, the first two terms in Lemma~\ref{lem:conbacid-error}.

-For the third step, corresponding to the last term of our bound, we bound the difference between the error of all admitted posts and the error of posts admitted by the optimistic admission (which we upper bounded in the second step).
-We show that this difference is at most the number of label-driven admissions $\expect{\sum_{t=1}^T \sum_k E_k(t)}$ (bounded by Lemma~\ref{lem:bound-norm-selective}) because $\bar{A}_k(t) - A_k(t) \leq E_k(t)$ and $\|\bphi_k\|_{\bar{\bV}_{t-1}^{-1}} \leq 1$.
+For the third step, corresponding to the last term of our bound, we bound the difference between the error of all admitted jobs (which we upper bounded in the second step) and the error of jobs admitted by the optimistic admission.
+We show that this difference is at most the number of label-driven admissions $\expect{\sum_{t=1}^T E(t)}$ (bounded by Lemma~\ref{lem:bound-norm-selective}) because $\bar{A}_k(t) - A_k(t) \leq E(t)$ and $\|\bphi_k\|_{\bar{\bV}_{t-1}^{-1}} \leq 1$.
 The full proof is provided in Appendix~\ref{app:lem-conbacid-error}. \end{proof}